 The big theatric around which Phantom: Covert Ops is based is you are in a canoe.
 Let me rephrase that.
 You are in a canoe for the entirety of the game.
 At a glance, this seems ridiculous, basing an entire game around shooting and dodging guards in a canoe just doesn’t exactly light up the excitement meter.
 Thankfully though, this canoe mechanic is a hell of a lot more interesting than it sounds.
 The base idea is you canoe from area to area, completing various objectives, avoiding or taking out guards, and fighting bosses.
 It very much is Metal Gear Solid in a canoe complete with an over the top punch line spouting villain voiced by none other than Metal Gear Solid’s David Hayer.
 Canoes tend to be not too exciting in normal video games, but in VR?
 It’s actually quite thrilling.
 See, Phantom: Covert Ops relies on an amazing physics system that grants you a near-perfect replica of what it’s like to canoe.
 Even the more infuriating parts of said canoeing are included which brings up the issues of this game.

 Maneuvering a canoe through dark waters while there are spotlights and enemies looking for you everywhere just feels stupid.
 There is no actual reason given by the game that you have to stay in the canoe.
 Had the canoe been just a method of transportation and you were able to explore these militant compound environments, then that would a hell of a game.
-Strangely though, the developers decided people will love stealth canoeing, and I’m not so sure that they will.
+Strangely though, the developers at Ndreams decided people will love stealth canoeing, and I’m not so sure that they will.
 For one, you will be constantly rowing at almost all times which is not only annoying but physically exhausting.
 While you’re able to cause diversions shooting at fire extinguishers or alarm systems, the main thing you’ll be doing is sneaking or rowing around.
 The mission to mission gameplay equips you with a decent arsenal of weapons and gadgets to complete a variety of objectives.
 Enemies seem to be pretty alert and if you’re caught, you will be dead in seconds because only a few bullets will give you a game over in this game.
 Oddly enough, you’re constantly scolded for using your weapons to take out enemies.
 You have tons of clips of ammo multiple weapons and….you’re not supposed to use them?
 It’s a bizarre game design choice that goes hand in hand with the decision to keep everything canoe based.

 When it comes to shooting, it’s honestly not bad.
 While there are certain times where a longshot will seem impossible to line up or the sniper rifle will seem oddly off-center when aiming, the gunplay mostly feels good and comes equipped with a manual reload action that will produce some intense moments when engaging in a shootout.
 The problem is that you are actively penalized with your mission score the more people you kill.
 That would be fine if going a whole level undetected with a reasonable ask.
 It is not.
 Steering the canoe into the tiny patches of grass that magically conceal you is a never-ending pain and while most of the mechanics of the canoe are pretty accurate and feel great, there’s a reason nobody has ever done tactical espionage from a canoe.
 The graphics are also pretty average which is surprising considering I had ultra graphics on in addition to some intense supersampling as well.
 No matter what you do, you cannot get rid of the muddy, ps2 style graphics that Phantom: Covert Ops provides for you.
 Overall, I found Phantom: Covert Ops to be a creative romp through some swamps that give you a glimpse into what one VR stealth-action can one day be without fully realizing the vision due to some unfortunate design decisions.